Al-assad/blog/README.md

-# notion
+# blog
-gitHub page redirect to yulin's notion page
+github page redirect to yulin's blog page in notion